-Category 1 stock assessments performed in ICES until now have deployed biomass dynamics models using the standard Schaefer model, with reference points defined by deterministic calculations.
-However, this may change as more recent developments, such as the SPiCT model (for which some aspects of stochasticity are considered in reference point calculations), become more widely used in ICES.
+The category 1 stock assessments performed in ICES until now have deployed biomass dynamics models using the standard Schaefer model, with reference points defined by deterministic calculations.
+However, this may change as more recent developments such as the SpiCT model, for which some aspects of stochasticity are considered in reference point calculations, become more widely used in ICES.